Posted Date:November 22, 2017

 See 34 CFR 668.162 for the federal regulations that govern requesting funds for the Title IV programs and 34 CFR 668.166 for the excess cash regulations.

-If completed on a regular basis, reconciliation can assist schools in determining whether the disbursement reporting and excess cash deadlines noted above are being met, and also whether any additional data needs to be submitted to ensure all school data is reflected correctly in the Department’s records.
-For the Direct Loan, TEACH Grant, and Campus-Based programs (including Perkins, Federal Work Study, and Supplemental Educational Opportunity Grant), schools must reconcile at least monthly to meet regulatory requirements.
+If completed on a regular basis, reconciliation can assist schools in determining whether the disbursement reporting requirements and excess cash deadlines noted above are being met, and also whether any additional data needs to be submitted to ensure all school data is reflected correctly in the Department’s records.
+For the William D. Ford Federal Direct Loan (Direct Loan), Teacher Education Assistance for College and Higher Education (TEACH) Grant, and Campus-Based programs (including Federal Perkins Loan (Perkins Loan), Federal Work-Study (FWS), and Federal Supplemental Educational Opportunity Grant (FSEOG)), schools must reconcile at least monthly to meet regulatory requirements.
 For all other Title IV Programs (including Pell Grant) it is highly suggested that schools also reconcile at least monthly or as frequently as necessary to identify issues and maintain compliance with the cash management and disbursement reporting requirements outlined above.

 Additional information on reconciliation can be found on the IFAP website in the following publications: